asciimike/mikemcdonald.co/content/blog/2019/08/07/why-i-left-google.md

 I still plan on doing something product related in the future, so as I get a little further from work expect some product strategy blog posts as well as fun tweets about the personal projects I'm working on.
-And as always, I'd love to hear what's on your mind--my contact info is at the bottom of every page.
+At some point, I'll be searching for what's next, so if you've got interesting positions open I'm all ears.
+And as always, I'd love to hear what's on your mind-- my contact info is at the bottom of every page.